zedgell/Url_shortner_project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This s how you use the source code.
+This is how you use the source code.

 ### Prerequisites